 Building a Political Career

-By the election year of 1852, the issue of slavery in the territories divided the nation, with southerners insisting that they should be allowed to take their slaves into any new territories, and a growing group of northerners commited to free soil without the competition of slaves.
+By the election year of 1852, the issue of slavery in the territories divided the nation, with Southerners insisting that they should be allowed to take their slaves into any new territories, and a growing group of Northerners committed to free soil without the competition of slaves.
 Both Democrats and Whigs found it more and more difficult to appeal across the sectional divide.
 In order to protect the South, the Democratic Nominating Convention required a two-thirds majority of votes for President.
-But a proslavery northerner might attract both sides.
+But a proslavery Northerner might attract both sides.